 Development of Load Profile Assignment Table

 ERCOT shall develop a cross-reference table of all Load Profile Types used in the ERCOT market.
-The table shall contain the full text descriptions of all the historical rate classes on which the original Load Profile models are based.
-It shall also contain descriptions and examples of the physical characteristics of the types of Premises that may be represented in those models.
+The table shall clearly state class relationship to Load Profile Type.
 This information shall be made accessible, on the MIS, to all Market Participants.
 The cross-reference information shall be compiled and expressed in clear, unambiguous language, and in a manner that will minimize Load Profile assignment disputes.

 Load Profile Assignments at Market Open